Pests ruin the hot tub experience faster than almost anything else.

 Clean water is bug-free water.

-Use a tight cover, clean filters4, and skim the surface to stop insect entry.
+Use a tight cover, clean filters, and skim the surface to stop insect entry.

 I’ve found that bugs love to float in the water, especially if the cover is left open overnight.
 Preventing this takes daily effort.
 First, I always keep the hot tub covered when not in use.
 Second, I make sure there’s no standing water on the lid, which can attract mosquitoes.